-Just five hours north from Chiang Mai, is the smaller, less touristy city of Chiang Rai.
+Just five hours north of Chiang Mai, is the smaller, less touristy city of Chiang Rai.
 Many travellers arrive here on a northward journey from Chiang Mai to Laos and are already feeling ‘templed out’ by the 300+ temples that make up the ancient walled city of Thailand’s cultural capital.
 However, there is just one more experience that awaits the culture vultures amongst you!
 And we promise this one is worth a look!
 Dubbed the ‘heaven’ and ‘hell’ of architecture, the White Temple and the Black House will conjure a clashing of emotions.
 One dark, mysterious and almost sadistic, the other white, ethereal and other-worldly, these two opposing buildings couldn’t be more different.
-And the strangest thing about the two, is that the Black House was built by the student of the architect who built the White Temple.
-A renegade pupil?
-An artistic rebellion?
-What do you think?
+And the strangest thing about the two is that the White Temple was built by the student of the architect who built the Black House Temple.

 The White Temple